This is the multi-page printable view of this section. Click here to print.

 After deployment

-After deploying the plugin to a remote cluster, ExposedServices section in Plugin’s status provides an overview of the Plugins services that are centrally exposed.
-It maps the exposed URL to the service found in the manifest.
+After deploying the plugin to a remote cluster, the ExposedServices section in Plugin’s status provides an overview of the exposed resources.
+It maps URLs to both services and ingresses found in the manifest.

 3.3 - Managing Plugins for multiple clusters